KrisHHFI/React-Weather-App/README.md

 ### Launch the App

+- Check out the [project](https://krishhfi.github.io/React-Weather-App/) here.
+- If there are API key related issues with the live site, follow the steps below.

 1) Install Node.js
 2) Download the project and extract the folder.
 3) Navigate to the project folder in Command Prompt.